gallenc/solent2Public/week4/README.md

 If the card owner does not have enough money in their account the transaction fails.

-A response is sent back to the card machien indicating transaction success or failuer and a reason code for failure if reqired.
+A response is sent back to the card machine indicating transaction success or failure and a reason code for failure if reqired.

 The transaction success or failure is logged in the local card machine.